bmabsout/Thesis/src/chapters/04_fulfillment_priority_logic.typ

 This chapter has presented Fulfillment Priority Logic as a complete solution to the reward expressivity crisis in robot learning.
 The key contributions include:

-1. *Formal Language*: A mathematically rigorous language for expressing complex objective relationships while preserving semantic meaning.
+1. *Formal Language*: A mathematically rigorous language for expressing complex objective relationships while preserving semantic meaning, typically applied to FQ-values derived from fulfillment rewards.

-2. *FQ-Value Composition*: A novel approach to applying logical operators to Q-values rather than immediate rewards, enabling long-term trade-off reasoning.
+2. *FQ-Value Composition*: A novel approach to applying logical operators to FQ-values rather than immediate rewards, enabling long-term trade-off reasoning.

 3. *Algorithmic Implementation*: The Balanced Policy Gradient algorithm that efficiently optimizes FPL specifications while maintaining theoretical guarantees.